kshaffer/kshaffer.github.io/hypothesis.md

 ['I Love My Label': Resisting the Pre-Packaged Sound in Ed-Tech](http://hackeducation.com/2016/03/18/i-love-my-label)

-> what I do now – write about education technology – has nothing to do with what I studied formally as an undergraduate or a graduate student.
-But if nothing else, there I learned how to be a critical thinker, a thoughtful researcher, and a decent writer – and I’d contend that no matter what major you pursue in school, these are the sorts of skills all students should, ideally, come away with.
+> what I do now   write about education technology   has nothing to do with what I studied formally as an undergraduate or a graduate student.
+But if nothing else, there I learned how to be a critical thinker, a thoughtful researcher, and a decent writer   and I d contend that no matter what major you pursue in school, these are the sorts of skills all students should, ideally, come away with.

 That's what education *should* be.
 (Curated by [kris.shaffer](https://hypothes.is/stream?=user:kris.shaffer))